Research

 Exit

 Leaving the situation.
-Resigning, transferring, or otherwise removing yourself from the environment where the bullying is occurring.
+This may include resigning, transferring, negotiating an exit, or otherwise leaving the environment where the bullying is occurring.

 Loyalty